-2. The first pages for this project were all on a website developed by Small Business School (and Bruce Camber) and many links still go to those pages.
+2. For the first few years, the first pages for this project were all the Small Business School (SBS) website.
+SBS was a weekly, half-hour television show about best business practices.
+That website was developed and maintained by Bruce Camber.
+It was convenient, however, links may still go to those pages.
 Remember to use your “Back Arrow” to return to your originating page.

 3. From this page, just below, we will be adding pages from all the different sites as quickly as possible.
 Then all the postings will be consolidated and tightened up.

 4. Postings will be integrated, edited and organized by topic, title, and timeline.